What Are Bioethanol Indoor Fires? Benefits and Everything You Need to Know

 Due to the lack of restrictions on placement and design, bioethanol fires come in a huge range of sleek, stylish and contemporary designs.
 Perfect for anyone looking for something a little different for their home or garden, the contemporary styling of bioethanol fires are a breath of fresh air for modern interior design.

-Bioethanol fires are able to heat large rooms efficiently and effectively, and the output can be adjusted in most indoor fire designs with the help of a slider on the fuel box (note, not all designs carry this feature).
-This can be placed fully open, half open or a ¼ open, which will affect how much fuel is burned and how long the fuel lasts, as well as the level of flame output.
+Bioethanol fires can heat large rooms efficiently and effectively, and you can adjust the output in most indoor fire designs with the help of a slider on the fuel box (note, not all designs carry this feature).
+This can be placed fully open, half open, or ¼ open, which will affect how much fuel is burned, how long the fuel lasts, as well as the level of flame output.